iptv-org/iptv/CONTRIBUTING.md

 The only thing before publishing your report is to make sure that:

 - The link is still in our playlists.
 You can verify this by [searching](https://github.com/search?q=repo%3Aiptv-org%2Fiptv+http%3A%2F%2Fexample.com&type=code) the repository.
 - The link really doesn't work and is not just [geo-blocked](https://en.wikipedia.org/wiki/Geo-blocking).
-To check this, you can either use a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network) or services such as [streamtest.in](https://streamtest.in/).
+To double-check this, please follow our [Testing](#testing) guidelines.

 An issue without a valid link will be closed immediately.